The response of pro-life Christians to abortion mirrors the response of anti-slavery Christians to slavery

-One particularly sensitive subject, which Northern churches were continuously struggling to evade, was the abolitionists’ irritating insistence that Christians exercise church discipline on slave-holders within their ranks.
-“No communion with slave holders!” may seem like common sense to us, but in those days many preferred unity with slave-holders over disunity for the sake of honoring God.
-In 1843 abolitionist Rev. Stephen S. Foster wrote, “I know not of a single ecclesiastical body in the country which has excommunicated any of its members for the crime of slaveholding, since the commencement of the anti-slavery enterprise, though most of them have cast out true and faithful abolitionists from their communion.”
+One particularly sensitive subject, which Northern churches were continuously struggling to evade, was the abolitionists’ irritating insistence that Christians exercise church discipline on slave holders within their ranks.
+The phrase “no communion with slave holders” may seem like common sense to us, but in those days many preferred unity with slave-holders over disunity for the sake of honoring God.
+In 1843 Rev. Stephen S. Foster wrote, “I know not of a single ecclesiastical body in the country which has excommunicated any of its members for the crime of slaveholding, since the commencement of the anti-slavery enterprise, though most of them have cast out true and faithful abolitionists from their communion.”
 (Foster, ) Are we so different now?
 How many congregations will forbid communion to an unrepentant post-abortive woman or man?
 Does it even enter into our consideration?

-Harriet Beecher Stowe waxed eloquent on how completely misguided this ‘policy of timidity’ truly was:
+Harriet Beecher Stowe eloquently explained how wrong this policy of timidity truly was:

 “There are those who yet retain the delusion that, somehow or other, without any very particular effort or opposition, by a soft, genteel, rather apologetic style of operation, Leviathan [slavery] is to be converted, baptised, and Christianised.
 They can try it.
 Such a style answers admirably as long as it is understood to mean nothing.
 But just the moment that Leviathan finds they are in earnest, then they will see the consequences.
 The debates of all the synods in the United States, as to whether he is an evil per se, will not wake him.
 In fact, they are rather a pleasant humdrum.
 Nor will any resolutions that they “behold him with regret” give him especial concern; neither will he be much annoyed by the expressed expectation that he is to die somewhere about the millennium.
 But let anyone, either North or South, take the sword of the Spirit and make one pass under his scales that he shall feel, and then he will know what sort of a conflict Christian had with Apollyon.
 Let no one, either North or South, undertake this warfare, to whom fame, or ease, or wealth, or anything that this world has to give, are too dear to be sacrificed.
 Let no one undertake it who is not prepared to hate his own good name, and, if need be, his life also.”
 (Beecher Stowe, 440)